kestra-io/docs/content/blogs/2024-04-05-getting-started-with-kestra.md

 print(output)
 ```

 The code above makes a GET request to the GitHub API asking for information on the Kestra repository.
 It then prints out the number of stars the repository currently has.
 If you haven't already, you should [give us a star](https://github.com/kestra-io/kestra)!
-Now we have some code, next step is to start building the flow to automate this script!
+Now we have some code, next step is to start building the flow to automate this script.

 The first time you launch Kestra in your browser, it will ask you if you want to make your first flow.
 When we press that, we’ll see a basic example containing the 3 fundamental properties we discussed earlier: